The Weeknd: 2019–2021: After Hours and Super Bowl LV halftime show

-In March 2021, Tesfaye reissued his debut mixtape House of Balloons in its authentic form with the original mixes and samples to celebrate the tenth anniversary of its release.
-In a collaboration with architect Daniel Arsham, limited edition merchandise was also released alongside the reissue.
-Six months later, in August, Tesfaye reissued his second 2011 mixtape Thursday to celebrate the tenth anniversary of its release.
-Like House of Balloons, limited edition merchandise was released to accompany the reissue, designed by artist Mr. Yanen.
-Four months later, in December, Tesfaye reissued his final 2011 mixtape Echoes of Silence to celebrate the tenth anniversary of its release.
-Following the earlier two mixtapes, limited edition merchandise was released alongside the reissue, designed by illustrator Hajime Sorayama.
-Tesfaye began to tease new music in May 2021.
+Over 2021, Tesfaye reissued his three mixtapes in its authentic form with the original mixes and samples to celebrate the tenth anniversary of their release, with House of Balloons coming first in March 2021.
+Thursdays reissue followed in August 2021, and in December, Echoes of Silence was reissued.

+On April 23, Tesfaye released a remix of "Save Your Tears" with Ariana Grande, marking their third collaboration.
+The remix launched the song to the top of the Billboard Hot 100 on the chart dated May 8, 2021, becoming both artists' sixth number one hit.
+He later began to tease new music in the same month.
 When asked about a new album during an interview with Variety, he explained that "if the last record is the After Hours of the night, then The Dawn is coming".
 On May 11, Tesfaye performed "Save Your Tears" at the Brit Awards.
 He also accepted his first Brit Award for International Male Solo Artist, which was presented to him by former first lady of the United States Michelle Obama.

 On May 24, Tesfaye performed "Save Your Tears" at the Billboard Music Awards.
 He was nominated for a record sixteen awards, and won ten, including Top Artist and Top Hot 100 Song.
 When accepting his awards, Tesfaye continued to tease new music by saying "the After Hours are done, and The Dawn is coming".
 On May 28, he performed the remix of "Save Your Tears" at the iHeartRadio Music Awards with Ariana Grande.
 On June 25, Tesfaye appeared on Doja Cat's single "You Right" from her third studio album Planet Her.
 On July 22, he appeared on Belly's single "Better Believe" with Young Thug from his third studio album See You Next Wednesday.